andres-erbsen/dename-writeup/dename.md

 The purpose of the simple verifier design is to check that the core servers have been enforcing the rules of changing the directory.
-The design we describe here does not aim to provide optimal throughput or responsiveness, instead we focus on keeping the implementation as simple as possible with the hope that it can therefore be widely audited and gain public confidence.
+The design we describe here does not aim to provide optimal throughput or responsiveness: instead, we focus on keeping the implementation as simple as possible with the hope that it can therefore be widely audited and gain public confidence.